 Resolving a dispute with your seller.

-In the unlikely event that you purchase an item but it never arrives; you did not authorise the purchase or your order arrives but turns out different, we’ll help you resolve it and get your money back.
+In the unlikely event that you purchase an item but it never arrives; you did not authorize the purchase, or your order arrives but turns out different, we’ll help you resolve it and get your money back.

-Log in to Resolution Centre to file a dispute – provide information about the problem and inform the seller.
+Log in to Resolution Center to file a dispute – provide information about the problem and inform the seller.

 Try to communicate directly with the seller to resolve the problem.

 Close the dispute if it’s resolved.
 If the problem persists, escalate it to a claim and we’ll step in to help.